ultimate271/notes/lotr3.05.md

 'Legolas is right,' said Aragorn quietly.
 'We may not shoot an old man so, at unawares and unchallenged, whatever fear or doubt be on us.
 Watch and wait!'

+#### The old man holds their weapons while he makes his way up to them
 At that moment the old man quickened his pace and came with surprising speed to the foot of the rock-wall.
 Then suddenly he looked up, while they stood motionless looking down.
 There was no sound.